osquery/osquery/docs/wiki/installation/install-macos.md

 # Installing on macOS

-Continuous Integration currently tests macOS builds of osquery against macOS 10.15 (see the `os: [macos-10.15]` line in the `build_macos` section of the [CI configuration](https://github.com/osquery/osquery/blob/master/.github/workflows/build.yml).
-All core functionality of osquery should work on macOS 10.12 or newer, although some tables may read data present only on certain versions of macOS, as Apple adds new data sources or deprecates others.
-Versions of macOS 10.11 and older are no longer supported.
+Continuous Integration currently tests macOS builds of osquery against macOS 11 (see the `os: [macos-` line in the `build_macos` section of the [CI configuration](https://github.com/osquery/osquery/blob/master/.github/workflows/build.yml).
+All core functionality of osquery should work on macOS 10.14 or newer, although some tables may read data present only on certain versions of macOS, as Apple adds new data sources or deprecates others.
+Versions of macOS 10.13 and older are no longer supported.

 ## Package Installation